Societal breakdown in the Gaza Strip during the Gaza war: Doghmush clan

 The Doghmush clan has historically been hostile to Hamas, and tensions escalated during the Gaza war.
 In March 2024, clan leader Saleh Doghmush was killed.
 Israeli news outlets reported that Hamas had clashed with the family during the war and executed Doghmush.
 The family issued a statement denying the claim.

-Later, after the announcement of the 2025 October ceasefire, clashes erupted between the clan and Hamas forces. the clan killed two Hamas members in Gaza City, including the son of a military intelligence head.
+Later, after the announcement of the 2025 October ceasefire, clashes erupted between the clan and Hamas forces.
+The clan killed two Hamas members in Gaza City, including the son of a military intelligence head.
 A day later, Hamas killed a clan member and arrested 30 others.
 A clan source accused Hamas of having started the conflict by evicting family members from a building where they had taken refuge.
-One report states that at least 64 people died in the fighting, including 52 Doghmush fighters and 12 Hamas militants, though other sources have reported at least 27 deaths,19 of whom belong to the Doghmush clan and 8 to Hamas.
+One report states that at least 64 people died in the fighting, including 52 Doghmush fighters and 12 Hamas militants, though other sources have reported at least 27 deaths, 19 of whom belong to the Doghmush clan and 8 to Hamas.
 Each side of the conflict accused the other for the triggering of the clashes.

 Some reports from inside Gaza have portrayed the clan as being backed by Israel, but the claims are heavily disputed, with clan leaders denying any collaboration.

+In October 2025 the Doghmush clan fought Hamas in Tel al-Hawa.
+The Doghmush clan also clashed with Hamas in Sabra in October 2025.

-Hamas-backed groups
+Hamas-backed armed groups and clans

 Arrow Unit

-The Arrow Unit or Sahm Unit is a special police unit of the Hamas-controlled Palestinian Civil Police Force in the Gaza Strip.
+The Arrow Unit or Sahm Unit is a special police unit of the Gaza Interior Ministry-controlled Palestinian Civil Police Force in the Gaza Strip.
 It was formed in 2024 during the ongoing Gaza war and has participated in the Hamas–Popular Forces conflict.
 It aims to promote internal stability and is primarily involved in pursuing looters and collaborators with Israel.
 It often carries out extrajudicial executions.

 The unit originated as informal groups of Gazan youths, led by an unknown police officer, which would deploy to public areas often subject to unrest, such as bread lines, ATMs, and markets.
 News reports at the time frequently described them arresting suspected thieves and beating them severely in marketplaces, publicly proclaiming that this was the punishment for looters.

 The Ministry of Internal Affairs in the Gaza Strip officially adopted the unit in March 2024, with the objectives of promoting internal stability and cooperating with local tribal committees to protect aid convoys.
 Police officers, members of the Al-Qassam Brigades, and members of local tribes joined the Arrow Unit's ranks.

 Rad'a Force

-On 27 July 2025, a new Hamas affiliated security force, the "Rad'a Force", executed six Popular Forces militants in Khan Yunis.
+On 27 July 2025, a relatively new Palestinian law enforcement and security force, "Quwwat al-Rad'a", executed six Popular Forces militants in Khan Yunis.
 The Popular Forces denied any of its members had been attacked.
+Quwwat al-Rad'a translates to "the deterrence force" in English.

-After the ceasefire deal that was done on 10 October 2025, the Rad'a Force appeared in Gaza City together with the Palestinian Police, maintaining law and order in the city and in the area.
+After the ceasefire deal came into effect on 10 October 2025, the Rad'a Force began patrolling in Gaza City together with officers from the Gaza Strip's Palestinian Civil Police Force.